 General Food Writing Archive

 More general food writing from your hosts about their lives, growing up, what food means to them, etc. Brace yourself for trips down memory lane from a variety of authors, some silly, some sentimental.

 How to make mayonnaise from scratch - and stories My first summer in Waxahachie was in 1962.
 I took the plane trip alone, and that by itself was enough to make the whole summer worthwhile.
 In those days, the “stewardess” would give a young traveler special attention.
 I was seated next to the galley where the choking cloud of cigarette smoke wasn't quite as thick, and I … [Read more...] about Memories – Making Mayonnaise From Scratch

-Updated 8/14 I'm indulging myself in the beginning of this review of Podnah's Pit Barbecue by taking a walk down memory lane.
-Click here if you'd like to jump to review section.
+Updated 6/20 I'm indulging myself at the beginning of this review of Podnah's Pit Barbecue by taking a walk down memory lane.
+Click here if you'd like to jump to the review section.
 When I was growing up, I spent many summers on a big cattle ranch just down the road from the booming metropolis of Maypearl Texas, population less than 300.
 We had a sprawling old ranch house … [Read more...] about Review: Podnah’s Pit Barbecue